ctueck/HEIDI/HEIDI Mission Statement.md

 ## Initiatives Requiring Interoperability

+There are numerous local, regional, national, European and international initiatives that deal with data in higher education.
+In the beginning, HEIDI aims to bring together the essential European-level projects and systems, focusing on publicly-funded or publicly-endorsed ones.

 - Europass Digital Credentials Infrastructure (EDCI)
 - Erasmus Without Papers (EWP)
 - Emrex (implementing ELMO spec)